UncleDan/jekyll-blog/_posts/2020-03-22-wordpress-auto-installation-script-for-centos-8-minimal.md

   - centos8
 ---
 I wrote this script for myself, to automate some annying tasks to create virtual machines for testing my WordPress sites.
-I hare in case it can be useful to someone.
+I share in case it can be useful to someone.
 Quick instructions:

 * Install a **minimal** *Centos 8* installation